mlevans0/altmetric-details-page-api-docs/source/data-endpoints-fetch.rst

 Fetch
 *****

-Fetch detailed altmetric information about a particular article or dataset.
-This call returns much more information about each mention than the standard :ref:`Counts` Only query.
+Fetch detailed Altmetric information about a particular article or dataset.
+This call returns much more information about each mention than from the standard :ref:`Counts` Only endpoint and allows users to see full details of the mentions, including the URLs to the mentions themselves.

+There are two exceptions with requests to this endpoint, Twitter and certain news sources that fall under UK licensing restrictions.
+You can read more about this on our :ref:`Restrictions` page.

+This endpoint is optimized for specific queries about single research outputs.
+To use this endpoint you will need some programming knowledge but there are various *wrappers* in different languages (e.g Python, Ruby) available on Github or you can choose to write your own software.

 .. warning::
     Calls to this endpoint are only available to commercial license holders.
-If you call this endpoint without an authorized API key you'll get a ``403`` response.
+If you call this endpoint without an authorizedAPI key you'll get a ``403`` response.
 Contact us for pricing or to request use as a non-commercial entity.

 Request
 =======